MathePhysics/error-correction/README.md

 The codebase relies on three scripts:

 1. _data.py_ samples the points upon which the neural network is trained and defines the equations which must be solved.
-2. _network.py_ initialises the SIREN.
+2. _network.py_ initialises the network.
-3. _train.py_ trains the SIREN, and defines the solution (for plotting purposes) and plotting functions.
+3. _train.py_ trains the network, and defines the solution (for plotting purposes) and plotting functions.

 In the experiments folder, these are imported into executable scripts which serve as templates for the user.
 Their names follow the convention _{d}D{omega}-{batch size}x{epochs}-EC{order}_ and, once run, plots of the solutions and training metrics are saved under similar names too.